garciart/network-automation/README.md

 ## Introduction

-Recently, for personal and professional reasons (CompTIA, anyone?), I've delved into programming networking devices from within and without.
+Recently, for personal and professional reasons (Cisco, CompTIA, anyone?), I've delved into programming networking devices from within and without.
 Normally, in order to interact with a device like a switch, you must connect to it physically, via a serial or Ethernet cable, access its command-line interface (CLI), and enter commands manually or upload a script, usually written in Cisco's Tool Command Language (TCL).

 This is fine if you have one switch or router, but if you have dozens or hundreds of devices, this can become a full-time job.
 Wouldn't it be easier to write an application, let's say in Python, that can connect to a device; upload a configuration; reboot the device; and then test the device to ensure it is properly configured?
 The answer is yes; you can write such a script, especially with Python, using modules such as subprocess and pexpect.